logicappsio/RSSApi/README.md

 | LastUpdateDate | Date the item was last revised |

 ###Trigger###
 You can use the RSS Connector API as a trigger.
 It takes FeedUri and Keywords as parameters and will trigger the logic app (and pass result) whenever a new item is found.
 You set the frequency in which the polling on the specified Uri occurs.
-THe trigger will continue to fire until all new items have been processed.
+The trigger will continue to fire until all new items have been processed.

 ## Example ##
 | Step   | Info |